West Side Story: Genesis

 In 1949, Jerome Robbins approached Leonard Bernstein and Arthur Laurents about collaborating on a contemporary musical adaptation of Romeo and Juliet.
-He proposed that the plot focus on the conflict between an Irish Catholic family and a Jewish family living on the Lower East Side of Manhattan, during the Easter–Passover season.
-The girl has survived the Holocaust and emigrated from Israel; the conflict was to be centered on anti-Semitism of the Catholic "Jets" towards the Jewish "Emeralds" (a name that made its way into the script as a reference).
+He proposed that the plot focus on the conflict between a Catholic family and a Jewish family living on the Lower East Side of Manhattan, during the Easter–Passover season; the girl has survived the Holocaust and emigrated from Israel.
+The conflict was to be centered on antisemitism of the Catholic "Jets" towards the Jewish "Emeralds".
 Eager to write his first musical, Laurents immediately agreed.
 Bernstein wanted to present the material in operatic form, but Robbins and Laurents resisted the suggestion.
 They described the project as "lyric theater", and Laurents wrote a first draft he called East Side Story.
 Only after he completed it did the group realize it was little more than a musicalization of themes that had already been covered in plays like Abie's Irish Rose.
 When Robbins opted to drop out, the three men went their separate ways, and the piece was shelved for almost five years.

 In 1955, theatrical producer Martin Gabel was working on a stage adaptation of the James M. Cain novel Serenade, about an opera singer who comes to the realization he is homosexual, and he invited Laurents to write the book.
 Laurents accepted and suggested Bernstein and Robbins join the creative team.
-Robbins felt if the three were going to join forces, they should return to East Side Story, and Bernstein agreed.
+Robbins felt that if the three were going to join forces, they should return to East Side Story, and Bernstein agreed.
 Laurents, however, was committed to Gabel, who introduced him to the young composer/lyricist Stephen Sondheim.
 Sondheim auditioned by playing the score for Saturday Night, his musical that was scheduled to open in the fall.
 Laurents liked the lyrics but was not impressed with the music.
 Sondheim did not care for Laurents' opinion.
 Serenade ultimately was shelved.